vincentbernat/network-lab/lab-l3-hyperv/README.md

 route reflectors) on two distinct L2 layers.
 ARP proxying is used to let the hypervisors answer to ARP requests for VM on other hypervisors

-This lab is also compatible with IPv6 but there are two drawbacks:
+This lab is also compatible with IPv6 but there are small drawbacks:

  - BIRD doesn't support correctly IPv6 ECMP routes.
 Therefore, only one route gets installed.
 This is fixed by commit 2feaa6931bfe in